Integrated design and operation methodology for offshore megastructures

 For the operation of future wind farms, precise information on the condition and dynamic behavior of the support structure and rotor blades as well as knowledge of the effects of changing environmental and operating conditions is required for each individual turbine throughout its entire service life.
 Classical simulation models are usually identical for all turbines in a wind farm and focus primarily on load-bearing capacity.
 Aspects such as manufacturing, installation, and operation and dismantling, on the other hand, are given secondary consideration.

-Four research institutions have joined forces under the leadership of Leibniz Universität Hannover (LUH) for Collaborative Research Center 1463 "Integrated Design and Operation Methodology for Offshore Megastructures": In addition to LUH, the Carl von Ossietzky University of Oldenburg, the German Aerospace Center and the Technical University of Dresden are involved.
-At Leibniz Universität, a total of ten institutes from the faculties of Civil Engineering and Geodesy, Mechanical Engineering, Mathematics and Physics, and Electrical Engineering and Computer Science are involved.
-A large number of the participating institutes at Leibniz Universität Hannover and Carl von Ossietzky University Oldenburg are already networked in the ForWind research association.
-Duration is from 01 January 2021 to 31 December 2024 with the possibility of extension to 2032.
+Five research institutions have joined forces under the leadership of Leibniz Universität Hannover for the Collaborative Research Centre 1463 ‘Offshore Megastructures’.
+In addition to LUH, the Carl von Ossietzky University of Oldenburg, the German Aerospace Centre and the Technical Universities of Braunschweig, Darmstadt and Dresden are also involved.
+At Leibniz University, the Faculties of Civil Engineering and Geodesy, Mechanical Engineering and Mathematics and Physics are involved.
+The majority of the participating institutes at Leibniz University Hannover and Carl von Ossietzky University Oldenburg are already networked in the ForWind research association.
+The CRC has already been funded with around 8.5 million Euros from 2021 to 2024.
+The second funding period runs from 1 January 2025 to 31 December 2028, with a further extension possible until 2032.